 Whisk them together, then let them sit at room temperature for 10 minutes to allow the gelatin to soak up the water and soften.

 Place the bowl in the microwave and cook for 30 seconds, then whisk well.
 Microwave for another 30 seconds and stir.
-The sugar should be dissolved and the mixture clear and well-mixed.
-If not, microwave for another 10 to 15 seconds until the sugar and gelatin is completely dissolved.
+The sugar should be dissolved and the mixture well mixed.
+If not, microwave for another 10 to 15 seconds until the sugar and gelatin are completely dissolved.
 Pour it into a measuring cup with a spout.

 Place the candy mold in the refrigerator for about 20 minutes to set the gelatin.

 To remove the bears, carefully push the sides away from the edges and toward the center, then pull them up and out of the molds.
 Repeat with other colors and flavors of gelatin, as desired.